 sudo apt update

 Now we are going to install MintPPC specific packages and some other packages to install a desktop.
-As times passes by, I will add more packages to the repository.
-For the moment we will install these:
+During installation select lxdm as display manager instead of lightdm.
+We will install these:

 sudo apt install

 task-lxde-desktop lxdm mint-artwork mint-artwork-lxde mint-common \

 brasero mtpaint pidgin xpad l3afpad arcticfox sealion sylpheed \

 gnome-themes-extra network-manager network-manager-gnome \

 chmod u+x task-mintppc

 To install the right airport driver have a look here.